-That bashful personality is starting to develop, though – along with a sense of whimsy – and it’s a large part of what redeems his more selfish actions.
-It’s hard to hate a man who skips through an imagined Land of Chocolate, or loses his mind over a toy of a bird that drinks water.
+That bashful side to Homer’s personality is starting to develop, though – along with a sense of whimsy – and it’s a large part of what redeems his more selfish actions.
+It’s hard to hate a man who skips through an imagined Land of Chocolate, or can’t contain his glee over a toy of a bird that drinks water.
 It carries through to his speech, too.
-There’s a delicate poetry to some of his lines, one of my favourite sources of Simpsons humour – that contrast of brutish stupidity and occasional eloquence.
+There’s a delicate poetry to some of Homer’s lines, one of my favourite sources of Simpsons humour – that contrast of brutish stupidity and occasional eloquence.

 “That was a well-plotted piece of non-claptrap that never made me want to retch.”

-It’s not just Homer’s personality that is shifting at this point – the entire show is in a state of transition.
-Season 2 was a realisation of that particular vision of The Simpsons: warm, smartly-told stories about a family, with the odd great joke.
+It’s not just Homer’s personality that is shifting at this point, either – the entire show is in a state of transition.
+Season 2 was a realisation of one particular vision of The Simpsons: warm, smartly-told stories about a family, with the odd great joke.

-Season 3 isn’t quite a bold new vision.
+Season 3 isn’t quite a bold new vision, at least not consistently.
 Episodes provide different blueprints for what the show could become.
 Some episodes are narrative-led; others just use the story as a skeleton to hang a series of skits on.
-There’s some adoption of the disconnected first-act structure, but there are just many episodes which don’t even have a b-plot.
+There’s some adoption of the disconnected first-act structure, but there are just as many episodes which don’t even have a b-plot.

 In this primordial soup, though, some recognisably Simpsons traditions are starting to develop.
 Montages, freezeframe-inviting sign gags and cutaways to a semi-unrelated scene are all increasingly common, as the writers explore ways to squeeze in more jokes.

 We also start to see sequels to memorable episodes.
-In some cases, directly – the second Treehouse of Horror, the returns of Sideshow Bob and Homer’s brother Herbert – but in others, revisiting a familiar concept – like flashbacks to the early days of Marge & Homer, or a story where one of them is tempted by infidelity.
+Sometimes directly – the second Treehouse of Horror, the returns of Sideshow Bob and Homer’s brother Herbert – but in other cases, just revisiting a familiar concept – like flashbacks to the early days of Marge & Homer, or a story where one of them is tempted by infidelity.
 Most of these, the show would come back to again and again.
 Others, not so much (sorry, Herb).